makersacademy/airport_challenge/MYREADME.md

+--Fifth commit

+  The airport object can now store plane objects when they land, and release them when they take off.
+Refactored tests

 --Fourth commit

   Decided it was simpler to have the take_off and land methods be a part of Airport class, instead of Plane class